bytefish/bytefish.de/blog/aspnetcore_rebac.md

 #### Tables ####

 The application has a very simple `User` model.
 A user may be permitted to Logon using a Logon Name, the Logon Name is unique among all users.
-The password hashing needs to be done in the application, when adding a user to the system.
+The password hashing is done on application-level, when logging into the system or registering users.

 ```sql
 CREATE TABLE [Identity].[User](